Milor123/Motolora-Unlock/README.md

 **How use?**
 ********

-Download script and run with your smartphone connected, use `python motorola_get_id.py` command, then it returns the **ID code** and generate and also file.
+Download script and run with your smartphone connected to the pc, use `python motorola_get_id.py` command, then it returns the **ID code** and generate and also file.